jk-nd/Project_VC_Demo/README.md

 ## Authentication

 The application uses Keycloak for authentication.
-The configuration is in `frontend/src/auth/keycloak.ts`.

-## Nginx Configuration

-Nginx is used to route requests between services.
-The configuration is in `nginx.conf`.
+The configuration is in `frontend/src/auth/KeycloakContext.tsx`.

+## NPL IOU Protocol

+The backend is powered by NPL (Noumena Protocol Language), which defines the IOU protocol with the following states:
+- `unpaid`: Initial state when an IOU is created
+- `paid`: Final state when an IOU is fully paid
+- `forgiven`: Final state when an IOU is forgiven by the payee

+Key permissions include:
+- `pay`: Allows the issuer to make payments toward the IOU
+- `forgive`: Allows the payee to forgive the IOU
+- `getAmountOwed`: Returns the current outstanding amount

 ## License